wajidalikhan/Project/README.txt

-  To setup your computing account: Please feel free to add more to it and please don't forget to creat a pull request. git clone git@github.com:wajidalikhan/Project.git
+  Please feel free to add more to it and please don't forget to creat a pull request. git clone git@github.com:wajidalikhan/Project.git
   -------------------------------------------------------